magently/magento-sign2pay/authature/index.md

-As soon as you have your access credentials, you can get started by creating your first Authature client by
+As soon as you have your access credentials, you can get started by creating your first Authature client by [signing in](mailto:hello@sign2pay.com?subject=Authature Beta Access:Let me In!) to your client admin.
-<a onclick="alert('Sorry, but this is a closed beta for now')">signing in</a> to your client admin.
 Links to all of the information you should need are listed below, but as always, should you need help, don't hesitate to [let us know](mailto:support@sign2pay.com?subject=Authature Assistance).

 <div class="link-lists">
   <ul class="link-list">